Gawdl3y/discord-rpbot/README.md

 You must be running Node.js 6.0.0 or newer.
 Run `sudo npm install -g discord-rpbot --no-optional`.

+**Note:** Anonymous analytics are enabled by default.
+There is no identifiable or potentially private/unsafe information sent whatsoever.
+The only things that are being shared is the name of commands being run (no message contents), and an event for the bot starting up.
+This is so that I know how many people are using the bot, and what commands are being used the most.
+If you don't want anything being sent at all, use the `analytics` configuration option.

 ## Chat commands
 | Command           | Description                                                                                                   |
 |-------------------|---------------------------------------------------------------------------------------------------------------|